IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_profile_attachment.rst

 Parameters
 ----------

+  status (True, str, None)
+    (Required for new resource) The status of an attachment evaluation.

+  notifications (False, list, None)
+    The request payload of the attachment notifications.

   name (True, str, None)
     (Required for new resource) The name of the attachment.

-  schedule (True, str, None)
-    (Required for new resource) The schedule of an attachment evaluation.

   profile_id (True, str, None)
     (Required for new resource) The ID of the profile that is specified in the attachment.

-  status (True, str, None)
-    (Required for new resource) The status of an attachment evaluation.

-  description (False, str, None)
+  attachment_parameters (False, list, None)
-    The description for the attachment.
+    The profile parameters for the attachment.

   instance_id (True, str, None)